DavidJCottrell/digit-predictor/README.md

 ## Setup

+Open `Git Bash` and clone this repository: `https://github.com/DavidJCottrell/digit-predictor.git`.

-Create and source a virtual environment:
+Create and source a virtual environment in the repo directory:

 `python -m venv ./venv`